Columbine High School massacre: Popular culture

-The massacre is referenced in the Eminem song, 'I'm Back', in which he references the perpetrators in a lyric, "I take seven {kids} from {Columbine}, stand 'em all in line.
-Add an AK-47, a revolver, a .9, A MAC-11 and it oughta solve the problem of mine, And that's a whole school of bullies shot up all at one time."
-The line was partially censored in the studio album.
+The massacre is referenced by rapper Eminem in the songs "The Way I Am", and "I'm Back".
+In the latter song he references the perpetrators in the lyrics, "I take seven kids from Columbine, stand 'em all in a line, add an AK-47, a revolver, a nine, a MAC-11 and it oughtta solve the problem of mine.
+And that's a whole school of bullies shot up all at one time".
+These lyrics were re-visited in his 2013 song "Rap God".

 Copycats

 The Columbine shootings influenced subsequent school shootings, with several such plots mentioning it.
 Fear of copycats has sometimes led to the closing of entire school districts.
-Since Columbine, over 74 copycat cases have been reported, 21 of which resulted in attacks, while the rest were thwarted by law enforcement.
+Since Columbine, over 74 copycat cases have been reported as of June 2025.
+(Note: The Virginia Tech shooting, the Sandy Hook Elementary School shooting, the Kerch Polytechnic College massacre, the Parkland high school shooting and the Erfurt school massacre are deadlier attacks linked to Columbine in the United States and internationally.)
 In many of them, the perpetrators cited Harris and Klebold as heroes or martyrs.